Polish 9th Fighter Regiment: History

 On August 7, 1944, the Soviet Red Army issued an executive order for the formation of the 1st Mixed Air Corps (Polish: 1 Meszany Korpus Lotniczy) in the regions of Kazan and Kharkiv.
 The Corps was created from September 1944 to January 1945.

 The Corps included the 3rd Fighter Division, which was formed on January 20, 1944 from the 10th Training Brigade of the 2nd Air Army.
 This division consisted of the 11th and 10th Fighter Regiments, which had previously been stationed in Karłowo airfield, near Poltava, as well as the newly created 9th Fighter Regiment.
 The division was equipped with fighter aircraft, and placed under the command of Lieutenant Colonel Wasyl Dobraszow in Krasnogród.

 On May 11, 1959, the Defense Minister, General Marian Spychalski, made an official state inspection of the regiment.
 He was accompanied by the Head of General Staff General Jerzy Bordziłowski and Jan Frey-Bielecki, the Commander of the Air Force.

-From September 28 to October 8, 1959, the regiment participated in the Air Force's championship air games in Wroclaw.
+From September 28 to October 8, 1959, the regiment participated in the Air Force's championship air games in Wrocław.